 When we arrived only 40 minutes later, the town was asleep.
 Once again, when in town, you follow the Teresiano tiles on the buildings, shown by the mirror in the photo below.
 It is a quaint directional indication, isn't it?

 The town is quite small, and it is essentially a 1/4 kilometer, straight shot through it, toward the tower at the other end, shown in the photo below.

-Even though it is small, there is a prominent church, the Iglesia de Santa María Magdalena, it's bell tower looming above on the left, at the exit to town (not shown).
+Even though it is small, there is a prominent church, the Iglesia de Santa María Magdalena, its bell tower looming above on the left, at the exit to town (not pictured).
 We did not take the short detour to see it.

 Instead we kept straight on the lane leaving town, as it descended toward the Río Zapardiel and the arroyo ahead.
 The trees were the giveaway that water was close by.

 After only 80 meters or so, cross the river and follow along the Arroyo Molinillo and its trees.
 There is a lovely park along the river, with picnic tables and BBQ grills.

 After a bit more than a kilometer, leave the comfort of the shade and walk up and out onto the open lane again.

 Just ahead, a mound rising above the earth comes into view.
 We couldn't figure out what it was at first.
 We were approaching the A-50 motorway, coming up on our right.
 We soon realized that this was an overpass, over the highway.